-From 2015 to 2018 she held the posts of Brand President, FPT Industrial Brand and President, Powertrain Product Segment and was a member of the Board of Directors at Welltec International ApS.
+From 2015 - 2018 she held the posts of Brand President, FPT Industrial Brand and President, Powertrain Product Segment and was a member of the Board of Directors at Welltec International ApS.

-From 2019 she was President and CEO of Powertrain and then became Chief Operations Officer of Iveco Group until 2022.
+Since 2019 she assumed the role of President and CEO of Powertrain and then as Chief Operations Officer of Iveco Group until 2022.

-Since July 2023 she is the CEO of Landi Renzo S.p.A., a world leader in the sustainable mobility sector.
+Since July 2023 she is CEO in Landi Renzo S.p.A., worldwide leading company in the sustainable mobility.

-She has been a member of the Company's Board of Directors since 28 April 2021, when she was elected from the list presented by the Board of Directors that obtained the majority of votes at the Shareholders' Meeting.
-She has been a member of the Remuneration and Nominations Committee since 2021.
+She has been a member of the Company's Board of Directors since 28 April 2021.
+She is a member of the Remunerations and Nominations Committee since 2021.